shelleyolivia/learn-tutorials/figment-learn/new-pathways/polkadot/polkadot-03-restore.md

 ```

 **What happened in the code above?**
-* First, we need to call `fromMnemonic` method of `Wallet` class.
+* First, we create a new `Keyring` instance of the `sr25519` type.
-* Next, we compare if the restored address match the existing one.
+* Then we can use the `addFromUri` method to add the supplied mnemonic to the keyring - this is the account.
-* Next, we store the address to display it in the UI.
+* We can now access the public address via the `address` property of the `account`.
-* Last, we do the same for the private key.
+* Finally, we send the address of the account back to the client-side as JSON.
 ------------------------

 # Make sure it works